Home

 • Direct-view CRT:

 CRT (cathode-ray tube) direct view televisions are the integrated (TV tuner/display/speakers) sets we have known for the past 50 years.
-CRT TV sets are available today which have HDTV capability but the old tube TV technology is rapidly being replaced by thinner and larger display technologies.
+CRT TV sets are available today which have HDTV capability but the old tube TV technology has been replaced by thinner and larger display technologies.

 Screen Size: Up to 40".